- Hot2Cold Vents

 Workshop content is tied to Texas Essential Knowledge and Skills (TEKS) science standards for students in grades 6-8 on the themes of scientific inquiry and organisms and environments.
 Student learning outcomes from these activities include understanding how hydrothermal vent sulfides are formed, what the physical conditions are like at these sites, how microbial life exists in extreme environments, and how these organisms interact with their ecosystem.

 Each participant will receive a stipend, transportation reimbursement, and lunch.
-Pending approval, we will provide CPE credits to participants.
+Pending approval, we will provide Texas CPE credits to participants.
+Educators from outside Southeast Texas are welcome to attend but we are unable to guarantee full travel support—please contact us to discuss details.

-The workshop is from 9AM-5PM on Thursday, June 6 in Bryan, Texas.
-It will be led by Jason Sylvan, a microbiologist and assistant professor at Texas A&M University.
+The workshop will be led by Jason Sylvan, a microbiologist and assistant professor at Texas A&M University, and co-taught by other expedition scientists.

-To register, please complete this form.
+To register or be notified of the workshop date, complete this form.
 The number of workshop participants is limited to 10; all additional registrants will be placed on a waiting list.

 Texas A&M University